danielnager/xifrat/function.md

 The computationally hard problem proposed is:

 in c=m(t,k), knowing c and t, find k.

+At this point an stop should be made to talk about differential and linear cryptoanalysis.
+If we take each row and each column as a 16 4-bit lenght substitution table, i turns out that the probability of a linear equation holding is 14/16 and more or less is the same for differential characteristics.
+As we're doing 4096 iteration on the s-table, despite 14/16 is a high probability, log2((14/16)^4096) is by far lesser than 2^-128.
+So there's no attack feasible here.

 Now lets define the secret agreement and the digital signature using the mixing function m.
 To put it more clear we will use the following notation: